Home/Seeds/Green Cardamom

 Clinical Encyclopedia

-Green cardamom is a highly aromatic spice known for its unique flavor and numerous health benefits.
-It is often used in cooking and traditional medicine.
+Green cardamom is a highly aromatic spice known for its unique flavor and potential health benefits, including digestive support and antioxidant properties.

 Scientific NameElettaria cardamomum